everywherebible/api/README.md

 ## Deploying

-Push to the master branch of this repository to deploy.
+Push to the master branch of this repository to deploy to https://everywherebible.org/api/v1/kjv/genesis/1.html.
 This generates the files to the `gh-pages` branch, which is fronted by Cloudflare.

 ## Testing